Maybe it’s the lure of the internet, or a desire to write novels, or maybe it’s your vocation.

-Writing for the audience you already have may be lucrative but being comfortable may not challenge your writing ability or ignite your passion for exploring new worlds.
-Your growth and excitement, however, will come from exploring ways to connect, develop and build new relationships through your writing.
-As you expand your network you’ll have them accompany you and you them on adventures to broaden your skill-set while expanding their knowledge base.
+Writing for the audience you already have may be lucrative, but being comfortable may not challenge your writing ability or ignite your passion for exploring new worlds.
+However, your growth and excitement will come from exploring ways to connect, develop, and build new relationships through your writing.
+As you expand your network, you’ll have them accompany you and you on adventures to broaden your skill-set while expanding their knowledge base.

 Look into the abyss, it looks back into you.

 It will require you to morph into an audience member to see the world from their perspective.
 At the same time, you’ll have to elevate your writing style to reach them.
-For example, New Adult genre deals with challenges and conflict of “new adults – the 18-30 year old age group.
+For example, the New Adult genre deals with challenges and conflicts of “new adults – the 18-30-year-old age group.
 Unless you’re in that age group, not only will you have to reach back in time – you will have to apply what you remember to the current era.